-- B. If the executive director for Financial Resources' written decision, to be issued within 30 days of the first day of classes, is considered incorrect by the student, the student may appeal that decision in writing, within 30 days, in the following order: - 1.
+- A. A "Request of Change in Tuition Status" must be filed with the executive director for Financial Resources or designee on or before the campus's first day of classes for the summer session, fall or spring semester for which residency is requested.
+All applications shall be prospective. - B. If the executive director for Financial Resources' written decision, to be issued within thirty days of the first day of classes, is considered incorrect by the student, the student may appeal that decision in writing, within 30 days, in the following order: - 1.
 The vice president for Administration of the campus.
 After receiving a written decision from this level within 30 days, the student has 30 days to submit a written appeal to: - 2.
 The treasurer of the University System whose decision shall be final.